Buckland, Surrey: History

-Buckland appears in Domesday Book of 1086, as Bochelant.
-It was owned by John of Tonbridge.
+In 1086, the manor was held by John, a lesser tenant of Richard of Tonbridge.
 Buckland had a church, watermill and thirty-five heads of household.
 Of these, seventeen farmed the land owned by the feudal lord, and ten were serfs.

 The village church of St Mary the Virgin was built in 1380.
 It is a Grade II listed building.
-The church was rebuilt in 1850 and some of the timbers may have been reused in the construction of Buckland Windmill, also Grade II listed, and now a tourist focal point.
+The church was rebuilt in 1859-60, under the supervision of the architect, Henry Woodyer.
+A new, wider chancel arch was constructed and a new organ chamber and vestry added on the north side.
+Some of the timbers removed during Woodyer's work, may have been reused in the construction of Buckland Windmill, also Grade II listed, and now a tourist focal point.